nacneves/VQT_MetalComplexes/README.md

 # Simulating Thermodynamic Properties of Dinuclear Metal Complexes using Variational Quantum Algorithms

 This repository houses the codes and scripts developed for our study[^1], in which we applied the Variational Quantum Thermalizer Algorithm[^2] to simulate the thermodynamic properties of metal complexes.
-Below, I've included a detailed description of the main files in the repository.
+Below, I've included a description of the main files in the repository.

 ## Files